Pragmatic UX Design

 Avoiding Dead Ends

-Working with mid-fidelity wireframes leads to misappropriating hierarchy, scale, and space, leaving you to deal with those details in high-fidelity screens
+Working with mid-fidelity wireframes leads to misappropriating hierarchy, scale, and space, leaving you to deal with those details in final screens.

-Going high fidelity early allows me to avoid those time syncs that might not be executable in development because of unexpected content, element sizing, screen spacing or similar factors.
+Going high fidelity early allows me to avoid layouts that might not be executable in development because of unexpected element sizing, screen spacing or similar factors.

 Solving With Pixels

-When working on digital products, you eventually have to let your product breathe in pixels.
+When working on digital products, you eventually have to solve the challenges in pixels.

 This includes platform-specific patterns, like the quirky components and colors of Material Design or the vibrant blur effects of iOS.

-The way I treat product design is to clear up high-noise pain points first, get everyone on the same page, and then commit to look dev and exploring the real feeling of the product in high fidelity.
+The way I treat product design is to resolve critical pain points first, get everyone on the same page, and then commit to exploring the real feel of the product in high fidelity.

 Systemic Design